The Emerald Triangle

 Day 2 - Bangkok - city tour with a difference

 City tour with a difference!
-Bangkok by public transport; riverboat, skytrain, tuk-tuk and canal boat with stop-offs to take in the Grand Palace, Wat Phra Keow, (Temple of the Emerald Buddha) and the fascinating Jim Thompson Museum.
+Bangkok by public transport; riverboat, skytrain, tuk-tuk and canal boat with stop-offs to take in Wat Pho, the Grand Palace and Wat Phra Keow – the Temple of the Emerald Buddha.
 (Note, alternatives can be arranged for those who have already visited Bangkok).
 In the evening we’ll board the sleeper train for Surin.

 Day 3 - Buriram Province - an Angkor temple atop a volcano

-Early morning arrival in the small provincial town of Surin where our exploration of the Emerald Triangle begins with a visit to the spectacular Angkor-period ruins to be found in the area; the dramatic 12th-century Phnom Rung – situated on the summit of an extinct volcano – the well-preserved, picturesque Muang Tham and the hidden border temple of Ta Muan.
+Early arrival in the small provincial town of Surin where our exploration of the Emerald Triangle begins with a visit to the area’s spectacular Angkor-period sites; 12th-century Phnom Rung – dramatically situated on the summit of an extinct volcano – the well-preserved, picturesque Muang Tham and the hidden border temple of Ta Muan.

 Overnight: Surin Transport: Minibus, Walk, Meals: B, L, D,